syncfusion-content/wpf-docs/wpf/SfDiagram/Selector.md

 {

-// Selected Groups which has IsSelected as true
+// Selected Groups that have IsSelected as true

 }